dianecomon/stock-volatility-analysis/README.md

 # stock-volatility-analysis
-Use regression and visualisation to explore market trends
+Using regression and visualisation to explore market trends